rehierl/node-tree-outliner/3-4-0-design-5.md

 of it does not.

 **CLARIFICATION**
-The default scope of a section ends with the section's parent container.
+The default scope of any section ends with the section's parent container.

 Note that this statement neither turns a section's parent container into an active node, nor does it force a section's parent container to be an inactive